-For possession, sale, delivery or cultivation, penalties for conviction are determined by the amount of marijuana.
+Georgia’s state laws for possession, sale, delivery or cultivation, penalties for conviction are determined by the amount of marijuana are as follows:

 Regardless of the amount, if you are charged with and convicted of possession, sale, delivery or cultivation within 1,000 feet of a school or park, you can face five to 40 years in prison and a $40,000 fine.

 The only type of medical marijuana that legislation passed in Georgia is cannabis oil, which contains less than 5% TCH is called cannabidiol (CBD) oil.
 Any other “traditional” marijuana products including marijuana plants/flowers remain ILLEGAL in GA.
 To legally possess and use this cannabis product, you (the patient or caregiver) need to register for an identification card on Georgia’s Department of Public Health’s website.
 Once this card is obtained, you will be able to purchase less than 20 ounces of this low THC oil.
 The following list contains a few of the diseases or conditions that qualify for medical marijuana in Georgia (CBD oil):

 - Parkinson’s disease (severe cases or end stages),

 - Seizures related to Epilepsy, including Dravet syndrome,

 - Tourette’s syndrome; and

 Approval for the Low THC Oil Registry card is difficult, and even though Georgia’s marijuana laws have not significantly changed, some major cities or counties in Georgia have decriminalized marijuana, including Atlanta, Chamblee, Clarkston, Forest Park, Fulton County, and Savannah.
 These areas decriminalized this seemingly harmless, natural drug by-passing local laws that reduce penalties for possession less than an ounce of marijuana.